tmaringer/Picolog1012-Acquisition-Card-App/index.md

 pip install numpy
 ```
 ## The application
-All the results are displayed in 7 graphs: the three axis of the accelerometer, the DC power supply voltage and current, the AC phases voltages and currents.
+<br>All the results are displayed in 7 graphs: the three axis of the accelerometer, the DC power supply voltage and current, the AC phases voltages and currents.
 ![the graphs](https://github.com/titimar16/Picolog1012-Acquisition-Card-App/blob/master/screenshots/graph.png?raw=true)
 ## The configuration
-You can modify some parameters of the plots using this page.
+<br>You can modify some parameters of the plots using this page.
 ![the config](https://github.com/titimar16/Picolog1012-Acquisition-Card-App/blob/master/screenshots/config.png?raw=true)
 ## Export the data
-Data is exported when you click on "show and save data".
+<br>Data is exported when you click on "show and save data".
 It is exported as an .xlsx Excel sheet.
 This way you can continue measuring data without losing anything.
 ![the data](https://github.com/titimar16/Picolog1012-Acquisition-Card-App/blob/master/screenshots/data.png?raw=true)